TheShovel/co-funk/README.md

 Probably the cleanest Friday Night Funkin framework ever.
 Like seriously.
 It's like 1.4MB by itself.
 Thats insane.
 ### What it can do
 Most things that vanilla FNF can do, and more, or at leat other different stuff.<br>
-We are talking like custom events, modding support, cross platform (mobile support out of the box!!!) and like so much cool stuff (better than psych engine for real for real :troll:)
+We are talking like custom events, modding support, cross platform (mobile support out of the box!!!) and like so much cool stuff (better than psych engine for real for real :trollface:)

 ### What it can't do
 Access your bank account<br>